GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
 If the additional attack is a melee attack, you may choose one of the following:
 * You may automatically apply the appropriate critical hit effect for the type of attack of the additional attack if successful, regardless of whether it was a critical hit already.
 This is cumulative with an actual critical hit.
 * The additional attack gets advantage.
 * You may close the distance into a brawl.
-If you do, you may choose to replace your lowest die result with your hoerism.
+If you do, you may choose to replace your lowest die result with your heroism.
 * You may slam the foe.
 * You may shove the foe.